8 Pro-Tips for Retreat Planning

 Selecting a Word for the Day, or Word of the Week, helps focus everyone's intention.

 As a program leader, I like to let retreat participants know a word that can help with the flow of the time together.
 I often choose the word FLEXIBILITY.
-I discuss this during the opening session, and it often leads to a discussion on hopes and expectations for the retreat.
+I discuss this during the opening session, which often leads to a discussion on hopes and expectations for the retreat.

-Some things may not go as planned, such as the heater may be wonky, or the lunch maybe 15 minutes late.
-Sometimes things may occur that thwart the schedule.
+Some things may not go as planned, such as the heater being wonky or lunch being 15 minutes late.
+Sometimes, things occur that thwart the schedule.
 If we remain flexible, we can adapt to whatever is happening.

 Most everything can be fixed, repaired, or adjusted, so staying open to slight changes helps us be more adaptable and will relieve fears and frustrations.

 From coast to coast, we hope these pro tips enhance your retreat wherever you gather.
-As camp, conference, and retreat center managers, we feel confident that at all of our facilities, we can help you achieve the highest marks from your participants and invite you to contact us for a free tour or contact our friendly reservations staff to answer your questions or book your retreat.
+As camp, conference, and retreat center managers, we feel confident that we can help you achieve the highest marks from your participants at all of our facilities.
+We invite you to contact us or schedule a tour.
+Our friendly reservations staff is always available to answer questions and book your retreat.

-You can find UCCR-managed facilities in California, Kansas, Michigan, and Massachusetts.
-For more information see below.
+UCCR-managed facilities are located in California, Michigan, and Massachusetts.
+For more information, see below.

 All Our Retreat Centers Across the USA Meet These Needs.